radikris/flutter_best_practice_template/README.md

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:

+Before running:
+Add apiKey in *config.dart* file for the desired environment

 ```sh
 # Development
 $ flutter run --flavor development --target lib/main_development.dart